ParkerGagliano/cloner/readme.md

 - Condition to check if windows and use windows commands instead of sh
 - Improved error handling
 - Pull feature
-- Improve JSON parsing (indexed values have " around them)
+- pass flags to the clone command (--mirror, etc)
+- look into limiting threads in case of large number of repos

 ## Done
 - Loading Graphic
 - Threading for cloning
 - Store gh token by default
+- Improve JSON parsing